Cassytha filiformis

 Cassytha filiformis or love-vine is an orangish, wiry, parasitic vine in the family Lauraceae.
 It is found in coastal forests of warm tropical regions worldwide including the Americas, Indomalaya, Australasia, Polynesia and tropical Africa.

 It is an obligate parasite, meaning it cannot complete its life-cycle without another host plant.
 Research in Florida (in southeast United States) has found that love-vine inhibits gall wasps by attacking the galls (small growths on plants) that the wasps create for their young.

 Description

 Vines

 Cassytha filiformis is a twining vine with yellow or orange to pale green hollow stems with a length between 3–8 metres long.
-The stems attach to host plants by growing shoots from the base of its root, they have haustoria that fold inside the hosts' phloem and xylem membranes to absorb water and nutrients for a long time until they dry up and die.
+The stems attach to host plants by growing shoots from the base of its root, they have haustoria that fold inside the hosts' phloem and xylem membranes to absorb water and nutrients.
+The young shoots are slightly thicker and slightly darker than the unrelated dodder, but otherwise remarkably similar.

 Leaves are reduced to scales about 1 mm long and can be seen near stem ends.